client9/client9-website-2017/content/post/serif-system-fonts.md

 ### Times New Roman

+What's wrong with Times New Roman (TNY)?

+* Used everywhere and is typically the default "unstyled" font.
+* At a point-size that is too small
+* A bit thin for screen use

+That said at a larger point size it still looks good.

 <p class="sample" style="font-family: times new roman, monospace">
 THE QUICK BROWN FOX JUMPED OVER THE LAZY DOG.<br>
 The quick brown fox jumped over the lazy dog.
 0123456789<br>